COVID-19 CONSIDERATIONS by ROCKY MOUNTAIN SHOW JUMPING – RETURN TO SPORT

 All on-site horses to be tacked/untacked in individual stalls vs. aisles.

 All personnel in the stabling areas MUST comply with all best practices and guidelines in effect at the competition.
+Masks must be warn in the stabling area.

 Trainers are encouraged to consider having riders meet their horses at the event or schooling areas or other pre-designated area to further limit contact in the stabling area.